-Google is adding ‘Page Experience’ to its algorithm as a ranking factor next year (2021).
+Google is adding ‘Page Experience’ to its algorithm as a ranking factor in May 2021.
 Ranking factors are the criteria that search engines use when deciding where to rank your website in its search results.
 So this update will affect how pages on your website will rank on Google.
 While this may seem a while away yet, there are steps you can already take to prepare.

 What is Page Experience?

 Page experience is about how user-friendly a website is.
 Factors that contribute to a good user experience include: